Best 5 PySpark Books for Newbies & Experienced Learners

 At very first, this book will help to learn the most effective way to install the Python development environment.
 Then, it will teach the way to connect with data stores like MySQL, MongoDB, Cassandra, and Hadoop.

 Further, with getting familiarized with the various data sources, you’ll expand your skills throughout.
 Also, using iPython Notebook, you’ll explore datasets and moreover, you will discover how to optimize the data models and pipeline.
-Through, the end, you’ll get to know the way to create training datasets and also to train the machine learning models.
+After completing the book, you’ll get to know the way to create training datasets and also to train the machine learning models.

-This book is one of the great PySpark books for those who are familiar with writing Python applications as well as Some familiarity with bash command-line operations.
-Moreover, those who have the basic understanding of simple functional programming constructs in Python.
+This book is one of the great PySpark books for those who are familiar with writing Python applications as well as some familiarity with bash command-line operations.
+Moreover, those who have a basic understanding of simple functional programming constructs in Python.

 Basically, this book compares the different components which are offered by Spark, and also the use cases in which they fit.
 It also teaches to use RDDs (resilient distributed datasets) with PySpark.
 Moreover, it gives the introduction to the Spark computing framework.

 Hence, we can say for a Python developer those who don’t know about Java or Scala but they need to leverage the distributed computing resources available on a Hadoop cluster can go for this book.

 So, even if you are a newbie, this book will help a lot.
 Especially, for those who want to leverage the power of Python and make the use of it in the Spark ecosystem must go for this book.
 This book starts by giving a basic knowledge of the Spark 2.0 architecture along with knowledge to set up a Python environment for Spark.

 With this book, you will learn about the modules available in PySpark.
 Also, it teaches to abstract data with RDDs and DataFrames and makes you learn the streaming capabilities of the tool PySpark.
 Moreover, with the use of the spark-submit command, it teaches you to deploy your applications to the cloud.